Reserves - Guidelines

 - To ensure that we assign the correct priority to all reserves, please fill in the date by which each item is needed for reserve on the reserve submission form

 - Books from Colby and Bates may be placed on Reserve temporarily while you are waiting for a new book order to arrive.
 Please allow us to request the item for you.

 - Books from libraries other than Colby or Bates may not be placed on reserve.

-If the library does not own a needed book or if you need additional copies, please order through Acquisitions and indicate "RESERVE" on the order form.
+If the library does not own a needed book or if you require additional copies, please order through Acquisitions and indicate "RESERVE" on the order form.
 Please allow at least four weeks for receipt of any new book.
 It is acceptable to order a book for Bowdoin Reserve even if it is already held at Bates or Colby.

 DVDs and Videos may be placed on reserve in the library Media Commons or at Hatch.
 Personal copies also may be placed on reserve if they were recorded within copyright guidelines

 Indicate on the Reserve form (Word doc) the date and time the DVD or video will be shown.
 We’ll hold it for you at the Media Commons circulation desk for 24 hours prior to viewing.

 - DVDs and videos may be restricted to in-library use only; please indicate this on the form (Word doc)